edgarroman/docker-setup-node-container/README.md

 # Overview

 Recently, using Docker to develop applications is becoming popular.
 This repo documents a number of reasonable workflows for developers to set up and manage a Node app with a single codebase.
-If you have many microservices or other infrastructure to setup (such as automatically deploying a database), then you'll probably want to augment this workflow.
+If you have many microservices or other infrastructure to setup (such as a separate container for a database), then you'll probably want to augment this workflow.

 ## Goals